jeremymcrae/denovonear/README.md

 ```

 ### Usage
-Analyse *de novo* mutations with the CLI tool:
+Analyse *de novo* mutation clustering in the coding sequence with the CLI tool:

 ```sh
 denovonear cluster \